 Rice.
 You can buy a pound of brown rice at Dollar Tree for $1.
 One of our local grocery stores sells a pound bag for $.50!
 If you don’t like brown rice, you can find white rice even cheaper.

 Lentils.
-Another affordable legume right here.
+Another affordable legume for a cheap grocery list right here.
 People use these for all kinds of things.
 A lentil and rice casserole.
 Meat replacement in things like sloppy joes.
 Or one of our go tos is a quick lentil soup.

 Rolled Oats.
 Buy the big container, none of the instant oatmeal packets.
 You can always make your own oatmeal packets.
 Breakfast really can’t get much cheaper than this.
 A jar of cinnamon is only $1 and will season a lot of bowls of oatmeal.